Skip to content

 McGill University

-In 2019, she was awarded the Henry G. Friesen International Prize in Health Research while a member of the International Commission on the Clinical Use of Human Germline Genome Editing.
-This was followed by receipt of the 2020 Till and McColloch prize for international policy (stem cell research) and the 2023 Lifetime Achievement Award of the Canadian Bioethics Society.
+She holds five honorary doctorates and in 2019, was awarded the Henry G. Friesen International Prize in Health Research while a member of the International Commission on the Clinical Use of Human Germline Genome Editing.
+This was followed by receipt of the 2020 Till and McColloch prize for international policy (stem cell research) and in 2023, the Lifetime Achievement Award of the Canadian Bioethics Society.